 According to Barnes, several other vendors were considered, but “none of them had everything AxisTV had to offer.”
 AxisTV was particularly attractive because of the options it provided for communicating with students in unique, effective ways.
 One example cited by Barnes is the desktop component, which basically allows the school to push information out to the nearly 80 computer kiosks located across the campus via the screensavers on each PC, essentially turning each machine into an information point for news broadcast through the system.
 “Students are exposed to the information when they’re using kiosks or passing by the LCD screens” said Barnes.

-Today, the 36 42-inch dislays located around campus are helping to save significant amounts of paper, not to mention time necessary for distributing and posting everything.
+Today, displays located around campus are helping to save significant amounts of paper, not to mention time necessary for distributing and posting everything.
 The screens are located in high-traffic areas around the college – in places like hallways, the student union, library, meeting rooms, the residence hall, the museum, dining hall, and the gymnasium, which has its own channel for posting information about special events and games.

-The screens carry content in a variety of forms, including individual slides displaying announcements about all kinds of events happening on campus – everything ranging from plays produced by the theater department tohealth bulletins concerning flu season and precautions regarding the H1N1 virus.
+The screens carry content in a variety of forms, including announcements about all kinds of events happening on campus – everything ranging from plays produced by the theater department to health bulletins concerning flu season and precautions regarding the H1N1 virus.

-The school can also show videos promoting student events and clips of stories concerning Queens College that have appeared in television news broadcasts.
-“When the work of one of our faculty is the subject of a five-minute segment on CBS Evening News, we want to share that with the entire campus community.” said Suter.
+The school also shows videos promoting student events and clips of stories concerning Queens College that have appeared in television news broadcasts.
+“When the work of one of our faculty is the subject of a five-minute segment on CBS Evening News, we want to share that with the entire campus community,” said Suter.

 The effectiveness of AxisTV is reflected in the high level of interest on the part of organizations and departments in getting information up on the screens.
 “The volume of requests is constantly growing,” said Adrian Partridge, who works in Design.
 “We get so many submissions every week, which shows that people really value the system.”